 Take three measurements of water depth across this transect using the ruled dip net handle or ruled rope of the Secchi disk and record this information.

 Take three measurements of water velocity (one at each of the locations where water depth was measured) using either a flow meter or the ruled dip net handle, watch/stopwatch, and a floating leaf or other object.
 Record this information on the data sheet.
 If there is no water velocity to measure, note that on the form.
-In some systems, the velocity will depend upon tidal cycle.
+In some systems, the velocity will depend upon the tidal cycle.
 Note the velocity during sampling and relate that to where it occurs in the tidal cycle.

 Measure the vegetated riparian buffer zone width on each side of the stream or river; this is the distance from the edge of the water to where clearing or other human activities begin.
 Record the distance for the least buffered side or point of the system.
 If the vegetated buffer zone width for the least buffered side or point is greater than 18 m, record “>18 m.”